 22. Three Yard Penalties:

 b.
-Delay of Game – Any team that purposely delays the game in an attempt to run the clock out at the end of the game, the official will stop the clock and the offense or defense will be given a delay of game warning.
-The second infraction will result in a 15 yard penalty, stoppage of the clock and a loss of down.
+Delay of Game – Note: If in the officials judgment any team that is purposely delaying the game in an attempt to run the clock out at the end of the game during the regulation clock, during 4th down, or when a punt has been declared will result in the official stopping the clock and the offense or defense WILL be penalized three yards (Note: During this and subsequent infractions the clock will not start until the offense punts the ball).
+The second infraction will result in a 15 yard penalty, stoppage of the clock, and a loss of down.

 c.
 Illegal procedure.